derha/Google-IT-Automation-with-Python/README.md

 # Google-IT-Automation-with-Python
-Some scripts from Google IT Automation with Python course
+Some scripts from "Google IT Automation with Python" (coursera)